Chinese characters: Oracle bone script

 Oracle bone inscriptions recorded divinations undertaken to communicate with the spirits of royal ancestors.
 The inscriptions range from a few characters in length at their shortest, to several dozen at their longest.
 The Shang king would communicate with his ancestors by means of scapulimancy, inquiring about subjects such as the royal family, military success, and the weather.
-Inscriptions were made in the divination material itself before and after it had been cracked by exposure to heat; they generally include a record of the questions posed, as well as the answers as interpreted in the cracks.
+Inscriptions were made in the divination material itself before and after it had been cracked by exposure to heat; they generally include a record of the questions posed and the answers as interpreted in the cracks.
 A minority of bones feature characters that were inked with a brush before their strokes were incised; the evidence of this also shows that the conventional stroke orders used by later calligraphers had already been established for many characters by this point.

 Oracle bone script is the direct ancestor of later forms of written Chinese.
 The oldest known inscriptions already represent a well-developed writing system, which suggests an initial emergence predating the late 2nd millennium BCE.
 Although written Chinese is first attested in official divinations, it is widely believed that writing was also used for other purposes during the Shang, but that the media used in other contexts—likely bamboo and wooden slips—were less durable than bronzes or oracle bones, and have not been preserved.